Available in VPC

 If you configure the load balancer of NAVER Cloud Platform created in Kubernetes through the console and API rather than the Kubernetes' Service resource, problems may occur in status synchronization.
 Change of settings for the created load balancers must be done by editing service resource created in Kubernetes.

 From Kubernetes Version 1.27, you can specify LoadBalancerClass.
-You can use a load balancer different from the default one provided by NAVER Cloud Platform in your cluster by specifying LoadBalancerClass.
-If LoadBalancerClass is specified, Network Load Balancer and Network Proxy Load Balancer are not generated.
+You can use load balancers aside from the default one provided by NAVER Cloud Platform in your cluster by specifying LoadBalancerClass.
+If LoadBalancerClass is specified, Network Load Balancer and Network Proxy Load Balancer are not created.
 After creating a service, check the assigned External-IP to confirm external accessibility.
 The example below describes how to use loxilb by specifying Load BalancerClass.

 apiVersion: v1